PufferFinance/website-docs/docs/validator-tickets-calculation.md

 Basically 1 VT is consumed daily per validator.
 :::

 6. **Minimum VT Requirement Check**: The system checks if the present VT balance meets the minimum required VTs per validator.
-If the balance is below this threshold, the node operator's validators may be ejected to prevent further VT consumption.
+If the balance is below this threshold, **ALL** of the the node operator's validators will be ejected to prevent further VT consumption.

 ### When Do We Eject?